kubernetes-retired/multi-tenancy/benchmarks/kubectl-mtb/README.md

 ```
 $ make builder
 ```
-The generated binary will create the relevant templates, needed to write the bechmark as well as associated unittest.
+The generated binary will create the relevant templates, needed to write the bechmark as well as associated unit test.

 **Example :**